JohnnyGitH/BugEDex/README.md

 ```

 Requested Work:
-- Create methods in service so state isn't exposed directly to the component
+- Create methods in service so state isn't exposed directly to the component - DONE
-- check if filter in Bug service does what i think it does
+- check if filter in Bug service does what i think it does - DONE
-- Update logger
+- Update logger - DONE
+- Fix config service to data service - DONE
+-
 - Fix tests broken by these changes
+- GITHUB ACTION *** Publish to GithubPage
+- Take a look at spectator readme - specifically for createHTTPFactories
+- RULE OF THUMB - subscribe, sometimes async.
+Need the Done().
+- Look into jasmine Done function

 ## Development server